PSPD English Newsletter, December 2020

 Civil Analysis and Request for 2021 Budget Bill

 Even though the country is in the COVID-19 crisis, there is no fund allocated for establishing public hospitals out of 555 trillion won of the national budget.
-Moreover, budgets to reinforce local medical centers and Red Cross Hospitals and train medical personnel in medically fragile regions were reduced.
+Moreover, budgets to reinforce local medical centers and Red Cross Hospitals and the budget for training personnel in medically fragile regions were reduced.
 This budget bill shames the governmental projects the ruling party claimed to achieve, such as the expansion of public medical facilities and closing the regional gap of medical services.
-From November 3 to 6, PSPD carried on with press conferences and one-person demonstrations to urge the strengthening of public health care overall, such as budget allocation for the nationwide establishment of public hospitals and extending public sickbed, building public hospitals specifically for dealing with infectious disease, and arranging policies for founding public school of medicine.
+From November 3 to 6, we carried on with press conferences and one-person demonstrations to urge the strengthening of public health care overall, such as budget allocation for the nationwide establishment of public hospitals and extending public sickbed, building public hospitals specifically for dealing with infectious disease, and arranging policies for founding public school of medicine.
 Along with them, we brought the demands of the civil society to hold a meeting with congress members of the health and welfare committee and pressed on the extension of public health care.

 It is not just a problem in the health care budget.
 In the middle of a crisis such as COVID-19, the government should increase its expenditures to provide a social safety net to protect the civilians in need.
-However, the fiscal rule the Ministry of Economy and Finance recently announced to adopt was designed around the fiscal health of the nation, such as the government debt ratio.
+However, the fiscal rule of the Ministry of Economy and Finance recently announced to adopt was designed around the fiscal health of the nation, such as the government debt ratio.
 We hosted a forum to indicate the problems in it.

 On the other hand, the government had suggested the “Korean New Deal” as a method to get out of the COVID-19 economic crisis.
 However, the Korean New Deal largely consisted of developmental projects decorated with titles such as “digital” and “green”.
-PSPD pointed out the problem of the budget of the Korean New Deal through reports and press conferences, of how the quota for strengthening the social safety net was set trivial or worse, decreased in amount.
+We pointed out the problem of the budget of the Korean New Deal through reports and press conferences, of how the quota for strengthening the social safety net was set trivial or worse, decreased in amount.
 Adding on to that, we demanded the project to encompass revitalization of the domestic economy, protection of the vulnerable social group, and action against the climate crisis.

 As employment was also in trouble due to COVID-19, we presented our analysis of the Ministry of Employment and Labor budget.
 Commenting on the problem in the budget decrease on the project to resolve blind spots in social insurance required for establishing nationwide insurance, we called for an increase in the budgets related to social insurance and employment support systems that can actually cope with the employment crisis.

 The priorities in the budget would shift according to the situation Korea is put in.
 While the budget for public health decreased, the 2021 defense budget increased by 5.5%.
-The need for adopting weapons on the allocated funds for light aircraft carriers and nuclear-powered submarine development is debated, and neither do they help establish trust with the North.
+The need for adopting weapons on the allocated funds for light aircraft carriers and nuclear-powered submarine development is debated, and neither do they help establish trust with North Korea.
 The Center for Peace and Disarmament expressed this through a written report on the 2021 defense budget.

 Laborers, Retailers, and Consumers Should Live Too!